Cline Library offers support for online classes

 As NAU has increased its online and blended course offerings, librarians have also increased their support for the development of research skills, critical thinking, and student learning in the online environment.

 Digitized streaming media

-The library can create digitized copies of university owned media.
-The content will be available to your students through BBLearn.
+The library can work with you to convert portions of analog works to digital streaming format.
+The content will be available to your students through Canvas.

 The library can digitize copies of articles, book chapters and other print resources.
-The content will then be available to your students through BBLearn.
+The content will then be available to your students through Canvas.

 Find electronic reading and media

 Your subject librarian can teach you to identify useful online resources available from the library, such as journal articles and streaming video, and teach you how to find alternatives if needed.

 Integrate research skills into assignments

 What research skills will students need in order to be successful in your course?